What’s The Difference Between

 Yes, people do it, it doesn’t make it right!

 Some people drink drive, doesn’t make it OK for you to do the same, right?

 Another big no-no is to have more than one profile.

-When you hang out in Facebook groups you do so as yourself, as your profile.
-That said, Facebook is rolling out the ability for pages rather than profiles being used in groups, from what I have seen so far, it is up to the group owner to decide if they will allow Pages into their groups.
+When you hang out in Facebook groups you do so as yourself usually, as your profile.
+That said, Facebook has rolled out the ability for Pages rather than Profiles to be being used in groups.